-7.6 Built in the late 1970s or early 1980s on land adjacent to the Grade II listed Oriel Cottage (23 Ship Lane), the residential cul-de-sacs at Woodstocks and The Chase are comprised of modern detached and semi-detached properties which do not warrant inclusion within a conservation area.
-There are no clear views or linkages to the historic core of the village, and the dwellings do not add to the historic character of the proposed conservation area.
+A8 Built in the late 1970s or early 1980s on land adjacent to the Grade II listed Oriel Cottage (23 Ship Lane), the residential cul-de-sacs at Woodstocks and The Chase are comprised of modern detached and semi-detached properties which do not warrant inclusion within a conservation area.
+There are no clear views or linkages to the historic core of the village, and the dwellings do not add to the historic character of the Farnborough Street Conservation Area.